-Applicants will be required to complete and submit their grant applications online using an electronic application submission platform, available at: TBD.
+Applicants will be required to complete and submit their grant applications online using an electronic application submission platform, available at: https://webportalapp.com/sp/2022_cdfa_ammp.

 Applicants may review the application questions and required documents to be attached in the Application Questionnaire Preview.
 Applicants are encouraged to gather all required information prior to final submission to facilitate effective and timely submission of the grant application.